 - Passing out and waking up feeling sleepy or confused

 Generally, an individual with a generalized tonic-clonic seizure might turn rigid and fall during the tonic phase.
-The limbs and face will appear to jerk rapidly as the muscles convulse.
+Furthermore, the limbs and face will appear to jerk rapidly as the muscles convulse.

 After an episode, the individual might end up puzzled or drowsy for several hours after recovering.